-- (2)(i) A borrower may not change to a repayment plan that has a maximum repayment period of less than the number of years the loan has already been in repayment, except that a borrower may change to either the income contingent or income-based repayment plan at any time. - (ii) If a borrower changes plans, the repayment period is the period provided under the borrower's new repayment plan, calculated from the date the loan initially entered repayment.
-However, if a borrower changes to the income contingent repayment plan or the income-based repayment plan, the repayment period is calculated as described in §685.209(c)(4) or §685.221(b)(6), respectively.
+(2)(i) A borrower may not change to a repayment plan that has a maximum repayment period of less than the number of years the loan has already been in repayment, except that a borrower may change to either the income contingentincome-contingent or incomebased repayment plan at any time.

+(ii) If a borrower changes plans, the repayment period is the period provided under the borrower's new repayment plan, calculated from the date the loan initially entered repayment.
+However, if a borrower changes to the income-contingent repayment plan under §685.209(a), the income-contingent repayment plan under §685.209(b), or the income-based repayment plan under §685.221, the repayment period is calculated as described in §685.209(a)(6)(iii), §685.209(b)(3)(iii), or §685.221(f)(3), respectively.
+[NOTE: This] paragraph reflects changes made by final regulations published on November 1, 2012 (77 FR 66088).]